jotruebl/TheShameOfMountPleasant/index.md

 ### Neighbours Begin to Notice

 The situation reached a point where even neighbors began to notice.
-The tenant's upstairs neighbor submitted a signed tesimony describing how, on separate occasions, the landlord and his brother expressed disdain for the tenant.
+The tenant's upstairs neighbor submitted a signed testimony describing how, on separate occasions, the landlord and his brother expressed disdain for the tenant.
 The statement recounts how on October 31, 2022 the landlord's brother allegedly remarked, "We like you guys, but please just be aware it's an old wooden building and the